Frequently Asked Questions

-If you have a question that we haven’t covered for you in the below, please don’t hesitate to get in touch with us via email, or phone the centre on 03 9374 2202
+If you have a question that isn't covered below, please get in touch via email or phone us on (03) 9374 2202.

 6:45 am – 6:15 pm Monday – Friday.